 TL: At FAIR, I defended natural theology and stated that Latter-day Saints should engage in it.
 Natural theology is arguing for the existence of God without the aid of revelation or scriptures.
 So, if it is successful it will show that atheism is false (or is at the very least less plausible than theism), and revealed religion has the possibility of being true, and you go from there.
 The basic question is whether or not God exists.
 If he does, it is possible that Mormonism is true and it is something we can continue to investigate.
 If God does not exist, then Mormonism is an interesting artifact for anthropologists to study, but we need not waste our lives worrying about it.

 M: So, you are striving to prove the existence of God without religion?

 TL: That would be a good way to state it, but not entirely.
-For example, as Richard Swinburne, William Lane Craig, and N.T.
-Wright have written at length, there is good reason to believe in the resurrection as a historical event, and that would involve using information given to us from the gospels and the letters of Paul.
+For example, Richard Swinburne, William Lane Craig, and N.T.
+Wright have written at length, that there are good reasons to believe in the resurrection as a historical event, and that would involve using information given to us from the gospels and the letters of Paul.
 But in doing a case like this, you would not treat them as scripture but as a bundle of separate documents that may contain a historical core.

 M: You’ve also written recently about race and the priesthood.
 Can you say a little about what led you to write about that?

 TL: Race is not a pleasant subject to write about, even for a pessimist.
 But I felt I needed to write something in light of the murders of our brothers Ahmaud Arbery and George Floyd, and our sister Breonna Taylor.
 They are the public face of many black people who have been brutally murdered for no reason and gave America and the Church the opportunity to examine themselves and see what racist tendencies we presently have, and what in the past has caused us to be where we are today.
 As an American and Latter-day Saint who happens to be black and has a bi-racial daughter, I felt a duty to speak out.